awyewlim/Sentiment-Analysis-IMDB/README.md

 # Sentiment-Analysis-with-Scikit-Learn
-Analyze movie reviews from IMDB dataset using logistic regression
+This work is to analyze movie reviews from IMDB dataset using a simple logistic regression estimator from Scikit-learn.

+## Key Concepts of this work
+- Build and employ a logistic regression classifier using scikit-learn
+- Clean and pre-process text data
+- Perform feature extraction with nltk
+- Tune model hyperparameters and evaluate model accuracy